emu-russia/VitaTestSuite/README.md

 # VitaTestSuite

-This is not priority project, which we do when we need to distract myself from other things and collect my thoughts.
+This is not priority project, which we do when we need to distract ourself from other things and collect our thoughts.

 Test Suite for PS Vita.